How to Introduce Homeworking in Your Company

 - Set clear performance targets: When you work from different locations, it’s natural for production rates to get affected.
 That’s why it’s critical for a manager to understand and set clear performance targets.
 Ideally, your deliverables should be measurable numerically, so there’s no conflict on what has to be done.
 You could ease the requirements for employees who work from home, so they don’t feel overwhelmed when working from a different environment.
 Remember, employee performance is at a peak when they’re happy.

 Homeworking is here to stay.
 Over time, more organisations will enable homeworking to suit employees’ preferences and help them avoid the downtime spent in travel every day.
-If you’re planning to introduce homeworking within your organisation, you can use the tips on the article to enable the transition effectively.
+If you’re planning to introduce homeworking within your organisation, you can use our IT Support team tips on the article to enable the transition effectively.